-And if you enjoy this Apple Quick Bread (which could also be called Apple Loaf Cake because quick bread is kinda like cake), try my Amish Zucchini Quick Bread Recipe as well as my Healthy Banana Bread Muffin Recipe.
+And if you enjoy this Apple Quick Bread (which could also be called Apple Loaf Cake because quick bread is kind of like cake), try my Amish Zucchini Quick Bread Recipe as well as my Pumpkin Bread or Banana Bread.

-These are very moist and tasty quick bread recipes with fruit or veggies, making them an excellent choice for breakfast.
+These are very moist and tasty quick bread recipes with fruit or veggies, making them an excellent choice for breakfast, dessert, or snack anytime.